i Statutory provisions and public enforcers

 With regard to enforcement priorities, Regulation 2015/1589, transferring a possibility on ESA to prioritise state aid cases, has yet to be incorporated into the EEA Agreement.
 However, ESA has in an unofficial capacity stated that it will, within the existing legal framework, not prioritise small cases not affecting competition in the marketplace to any appreciable degree: it will, inter alia, not prioritise complaint cases related to public sales of minor properties allegedly at below market price.

 Another trend is the increased use of GBER block-exempted aid.
-Norway has made active use of the GBER, with 36 block-exempted aid measures in 2016, 43 block-exempted aid measures in 2017 and 31 block-exempted aid measures in 2018.
 The purpose of the GBER, introduced in 2014, is that only larger, more distortive and complex cases will remain subject to prior notification and detailed scrutiny by ESA.
 Within the scope of the GBER, the requirement is that larger aid awards are published on a publicly available website, and certain schemes require an evaluation plan under which ESA conducts monitoring exercises.

 The focus of individually notified aid is on regional aid to Norway's outermost regions, aid to support the shift from being an oil and gas-producing country, and aid to support environmentally friendly choices.